01 of 08

 Double knitting is a cool knitting technique that allows you to produce a double layer of Stockinette Stitch fabric with mirror-image colorwork while knitting both layers at the same time.

-If you want to follow along, you'll need two different colored balls of yarn (one that you can get to both... ends of) and knitting needles of a corresponding size.
-I used two medium-weight cotton yarns and a pair of size * US (5 mm) needles.
+If you want to follow along, you'll need two different colored balls of yarn (one that you can get to both ends of) and knitting needles of a corresponding size.
+We used two medium-weight cotton yarns and a pair of size * US (5 mm) needles.

 To begin, cast on the number of stitches you want to practice with.
-I used the two-color cast on, but, for practice purposes, you could just cast on with a single color, but remember that you need twice as many stitches as you intend to knit because you're working both sides of the fabric at the same time.
-So I have 12 stitches on each side or 24 loops total.
-Casting on with two colors actually makes it much easier to tell which "side" you're on, and it's not too difficult, so give it a try!
+We used the two-color cast on, but, for practice purposes, you could just cast on with a single color, but remember that you need twice as many stitches as you intend to knit because you're working both sides of the fabric at the same time.

-To start double knitting, you simply knit the first stitch in the color that it is (in this case yellow) with both yarns held to the back.Continue to 2 of 8 below.
+To start double knitting, you simply knit the first stitch in the color that it is with both yarns held to the back.Continue to 2 of 8 below.

 02 of 08